 - You cannot work for anybody or any company in Costa Rica, although you can own a business or telecommute.

-Other residency categories include rentista, and inversionista, which are both temporary categories like pensionado, requiring renewal every three years.
+Other residency categories include rentista, and inversionista, which are both temporary categories like pensionado, requiring renewal every two years.

 You can’t work under these categories either.
 Rentista caters to those with regular income from investments—at least $2,500 per month for at least two years—guaranteed by a banking institution or a $60,000 deposit in a Costa Rican bank.
 In the case of investionista you must invest in a business or property in Costa Rica—at least $200,000.
 And you must remain in the country at least half the year.

 Other forms of temporary residency cater to missionaries, those with specialized skills who come to work in Costa Rica (often corporate executives), students, scientists, and journalists.